 |---|---|

-During the 2021-2022 academic year, University of Idaho handed out 134 bachelor's degrees in psychology.
-This is a decrease of 39% over the previous year when 220 degrees were handed out.
+During the most recent reporting year, University of Idaho handed out 124 bachelor’s degrees in psychology.

 | In State | Out of State | |